Aspheric Lenses for Better Vision

 Aspheric lenses have a slimmer profile for virtually all prescriptions, but the difference is especially dramatic in lenses that correct high amounts of farsightedness.
 Lenses that correct farsightedness (convex or "plus" lenses) are thicker in the center and thinner at their edge.
 The stronger the prescription, the more the center of the lens bulges forward from the frame.

-In conventional lens designs, a slight distortion is created when you look away from the center of the lens whether your gaze is directed to the left or right, above or below.
+With conventional lens designs, some distortion is created when you look away from the center of the lens — whether your gaze is directed to the left or right, above or below.

-Aspheric lens designs reduce or eliminate these distortions for a wider field of view and better peripheral vision.
-This wider zone of clear imaging is why expensive camera lenses feature aspheric curves.
+Aspheric lens designs, on the other hand, reduce or eliminate this distortion, creating a wider field of view and better peripheral vision.
+This wider zone of clear imaging is why expensive camera lenses have aspheric designs.

 Because aspheric lenses have flatter curves than conventional lenses, they fit closer to your face.
 This is a major benefit for anyone wearing a strong correction.